dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 *  Ensure that there is sufficient space on disk to store the export.

-This mutation triggers an export for all Alpha groups of the cluster.
+This mutation triggers the export.

 ```graphql
 mutation {